deepakdantagani1/twitter-trending-hashtags/README.md

 # **Twitter Trending Hashtags**

-A simple application to generate and retrieve a list of the most popular trending hashtags from simulated tweets.
+A application to generate and retrieve a list of the most popular trending hashtags from simulated tweets.
 The application is designed to be fast, scalable, and durable using Redis for state storage and in-memory processing.

 ---